gdubrg/Eye-Tracking-for-Everyone/README.md

 |64x64         | -              | -             |
 |224x224       | -              | -             |

+## Notes
+In the original paper, authors wrote that the toal of train, test and validation images is about 1.5 M, but I found that a lot of images are annotated with negative coordinates of the face's bounding box, so I can train and test my network on a lower amount of data.
+Waiting for the authors' response.

 ## Acknowledgements
 This work is partially inspired by the work of [hugochan](https://github.com/hugochan).